 David Martin, CEO, Featured Artists Coalition said:

 “The Artist & Manager Awards is the FAC and MMF’s opportunity to salute excellence and innovation in our communities and to bring the industry together in celebration.
 For obvious reasons, we can’t do that physically right now, but arguably there’s more reason than ever to document the experiences of artists and managers in what’s been such a challenging and demanding year.
 We felt that a film was the best way to capture this, and we’re truly honoured that Skin and Leigh have jointly accepted our Pioneer Awards.
-We look forward to revealing other winners in early 2021, before our premiere on January 28th.”
+We look forward to revealing other winners in early 2021, before our premiere.”

 Annabella Coldrick, CEO, MMF said:

 “The pandemic has been traumatic, devastating and life-altering, but it has also brought home the value and importance of music.
 The aim with this film is to explore the relationships and the resilience behind that music, and to celebrate these stories through five award categories.The MMF and FAC would like to congratulate Skin and Leigh for their much-deserved Pioneer Awards, and also thank our director Raja Virdi, and our sponsors at PPL, Songtrust, Spotify and YouTube Music for making this project possible.”

 “As we approach the end of a challenging year and look positively towards 2021, it is great to celebrate and champion the contributions of and talent within the artist and manager community.
 Congratulations to Skin and Leigh on their much-deserved recognition as pioneers in music.
 Such a longstanding relationship over the course of 25 years can only inspire and encourage future generations and PPL is delighted to be supporting the MMF and FAC on this film project which will share the duo’s experiences with the wider world.”

 Now in its ninth year, the Artist and Manager Awards celebrates creativity and innovation in the artist and manager community.